Signs Your Dog is Having an Allergic Reaction

 After all, many of the signs listed above could also be symptoms of a different condition.
 That’s why we recommend reaching out to your local veterinarian for a full diagnostic evaluation.

 If you’re located in the Altamonte Springs or the Greater Orlando area and believe your dog is suffering from allergies, give us a call today.
-We are accepting new clients and can give your furry friend a wellness exam to get a better understanding of their overall health and offer solutions to keep your dog’s allergies at bay and under control.
+We are accepting new clients and can give your furry friend a wellness exam and some allergy tests to get a better understanding of their overall health and offer solutions to keep your dog’s allergies at bay and under control.